 Last recommendation: Clarence Brown’s Night Flight (1933), a TCM premiere and a rarity not seen (because of rights issues) since who knows when.
 Night Flight boasts a remarkable cast, including both John and Lionel Barrymore, Helen Hayes, Robert Montgomery, Clark Gable, Myrna Loy, and William Gargan.
 That’s four Academy Award wins, plus five nominations and one Honorary Oscar.

-Lionel Barrymore movie schedule on Friday, August 10
+Lionel Barrymore TCM movie schedule

 6:00 AM WEST OF ZANZIBAR (1928).
 In this silent film, a mad African dictator plots revenge on the trader who stole his wife.
-Dir.: Tod Browning.
+Director: Tod Browning.
 Cast: Lon Chaney, Lionel Barrymore, Mary Nolan, Warner Baxter.
 Black and White-65 minutes.

 7:15 AM THE DEVIL DOLL (1936).
-A Devil's Island escapee shrinks murderous slaves and sells them to his victims as dolls.
-Dir.: Tod Browning.
-Cast: Lionel Barrymore, Maureen O'Sullivan, Frank Lawton.
+A Devil’s Island escapee shrinks murderous slaves and sells them to his victims as dolls.
+Director: Tod Browning.
+Cast: Lionel Barrymore, Maureen O’Sullivan, Frank Lawton.
 Black and White-78 minutes.

 8:45 AM MATA HARI (1931).
-Romantic biography of World War I's notorious lady spy.
-Dir.: George Fitzmaurice.
+Romantic biography of World War I’s notorious lady spy.
+Director: George Fitzmaurice.
 Cast: Greta Garbo, Ramon Novarro, Lionel Barrymore, Lewis Stone, C. Henry Gordon, Alec B. Francis, Blanche Friderici, Helen Jerome Eddy, Karen Morley, Frank Reicher.
 Black and White-89 minutes.

 12:15 PM SHOULD LADIES BEHAVE?
 (1933).
-A young girl falls for her aunt's lover.
-Dir.: Harry Beaumont.
+A young girl falls for her aunt’s lover.
+Director: Harry Beaumont.
 Cast: Lionel Barrymore, Alice Brady, Conway Tearle, Katharine Alexander, Mary Carlisle, William Janney.
 Black and White-87 minutes.

 1:45 PM THIS SIDE OF HEAVEN (1934).
 An eccentric family tries to work together when the father is accused of embezzlement.
-Dir.: William K. Howard.
+Director: William K. Howard.
 Cast: Lionel Barrymore, Fay Bainter, Mae Clarke, Tom Brown, Mary Carlisle, Una Merkel, Onslow Stevens, Dickie Moore, C. Henry Gordon.
 Black and White-77 minutes.

 3:15 PM THE RETURN OF PETER GRIMM (1936).
 A strong-willed patriarch returns from the dead to amend the wrongs he did his family.
-Dir.: George Nicholls Jr. Cast: Lionel Barrymore, Helen Mack, Edward Ellis, Donald Meek, George P. Breakston, Helen Vincent, Ethel Griffies, James Bush.
+Director: George Nicholls Jr. Cast: Lionel Barrymore, Helen Mack, Edward Ellis, Donald Meek, George P. Breakston, Helen Vincent, Ethel Griffies, James Bush.
 Black and White-83 minutes.

 4:45 PM A YANK AT OXFORD (1938).
 A cocky American student runs into trouble when he transfers to the famed British college.
-Dir.: Jack Conway.
-Cast: Robert Taylor, Lionel Barrymore, Maureen O'Sullivan, Vivien Leigh.
+Director: Jack Conway.
+Cast: Robert Taylor, Lionel Barrymore, Maureen O’Sullivan, Vivien Leigh.
 Black and White-102 minutes.

 6:30 PM YOUNG DR. KILDARE (1938).
 A medical school graduate must choose between a small-town practice and a big-city internship.
-Dir.: Harold S. Bucquet.
+Director: Harold S. Bucquet.
 Cast: Lionel Barrymore, Lew Ayres, Lynne Carver, Laraine Day.
 Black and White-82 minutes.

-8:00 PM YOU CAN'T TAKE IT WITH YOU (1938).
+8:00 PM YOU CAN’T TAKE IT WITH YOU (1938).
 A girl from a family of freethinkers falls for the son of a conservative banker.
-Dir.: Frank Capra.
-Cast: Jean Arthur, Lionel Barrymore, James Stewart, Edward Arnold, Mary Forbes, Spring Byington, Ann Miller, Eddie 'Rochester' Anderson, H.B.
+Director: Frank Capra.
+Cast: Jean Arthur, Lionel Barrymore, James Stewart, Edward Arnold, Mary Forbes, Spring Byington, Ann Miller, Eddie ‘Rochester’ Anderson, H.B.
 Warner, Mischa Auer, Samuel S. Hinds, Donald Meek, Halliwell Hobbes, Clarence Wilson, Ann Doran, Dub Taylor, Josef Swickard.
 Black and White-126 minutes.

 12:00 AM KEY LARGO (1948).
 A returning veteran tangles with a ruthless gangster during a hurricane.
-Dir.: John Huston.
+Director: John Huston.
 Cast: Edward G. Robinson, Humphrey Bogart, Lauren Bacall, Claire Trevor, Lionel Barrymore, Thomas Gomez, Harry Lewis, Marc Lawrence, Monte Blue.
 Black and White-101 minutes.

 2:00 AM THE GORGEOUS HUSSY (1936).
-President Andrew Jackson's friendship with an innkeeper's daughter spells trouble for them both.
-Dir.: Clarence Brown.
+President Andrew Jackson’s friendship with an innkeeper’s daughter spells trouble for them both.
+Director: Clarence Brown.
 Cast: Joan Crawford, Robert Taylor, Lionel Barrymore, Franchot Tone, Melvyn Douglas, James Stewart, Alison Skipworth, Beulah Bondi, Melville Cooper, Louis Calhern, Gene Lockhart, Clara Blandick, Sidney Toler, Frank Conroy, Nydia Westman, Willard Robertson, Betty Blythe.
 Black and White-103 minutes.

 4:00 AM LONE STAR (1952).
-A frontiersman helps out with Texass' fight for independence from Mexico.
-Dir.: Vincent Sherman.
+A frontiersman helps out with Texass’ fight for independence from Mexico.
+Director: Vincent Sherman.
 Cast: Clark Gable, Ava Gardner, Broderick Crawford, Lionel Barrymore, Beulah Bondi, Ed Begley, James Burke, Russell Simpson, Moroni Olsen, Lowell Gilmore, William Farnum, William Conrad.
 Black and White-95 minutes.

 Lionel Barrymore movie schedule and film synopses via the TCM website.